apache/arrow-cookbook/java/source/data.rst

 ========================

 In some cases, VectorSchemaRoot needs to be modeled as a container.
 To accomplish this, you can use ``VectorSchemaRootAppender.append``.
-The following code reads a Parquet file with three row groups, gets the three vectors separately, and then appends the three vectors together:
+The following code gets the three vectors separately, and then appends the three vectors together:

-There will be another cases of integration w

 .. testcode::